 You can use the cage in the ground or on top of a same-size container.
 I use them for a variety of climbing plants as well as tomato vines.

-If you learn to rules of pruning (see How to Prune Tomatoes and the Sucker Myth), and provide a cage, your tomato plant has its best chance of providing maximum healthy fruit.
+If you learn to rules of pruning (see How to Grow Tomatoes from Cuttings), and provide a cage, your tomato plant will have good air flow and excellent support.

 These cages are made from wood but there are also excellent options for building tomato cages from wire panels (aka hog or cattle panels) sold at farm supply stores.
 I haven’t tried this simply because they are large (4×8 or 4×16 feet) and I have no way of transporting them home from the store.